K-arch27/K-Arch/README.md

 ### -- Build yourself --

 1. Install archiso
+2. Clone this repo
-2. Use mkarchiso to build inside this directory
+3. Use mkarchiso inside the repo to build the iso

 ### -- Features --